mhcrnl/ogcalc/doc/ogcalc.rst

 option) any later version.

-A copy of the GNU General Public Licence version 2 is provided in the file \filename{COPYING}, in the source package from which this document was generated.
+A copy of the GNU General Public Licence version 2 is provided in the file :file:`COPYING`, in the source package from which this document was generated.